The South African Judaica Collection

 Dan Jacobson (b.
 1929): Short-story writer, novelist, and educator whose works focus on Jewish studies, exiled authors, and South African race relations.
 The Jacobson papers consist of manuscripts and correspondence with writers Philip Larkin, Mary McCarthy, and Leonard Woolf.

-Hyman Solomon Kraft (1899-1975): his career as a playwright, screenwriter, and producer is represented by a large collection of playscripts, screen treatments, short stories, articles, professional correspondence and financial records.
+Hyman Solomon Kraft (1899-1975): American playwright, screenwriter, and producer.
+His career is represented by a large collection of playscripts, screen treatments, short stories, articles, professional correspondence and financial records.

 Fania Kruger (1893-1977): Poet and short-story writer who immigrated to Texas from Russia.
+Her collection includes manuscripts of her works, correspondence, clippings, memorabilia, notebooks, photographs, scrapbooks, and sound recordings, ca. 1908-1973.
 Among Kruger's correspondents were Eleanor Roosevelt and such writers as Langston Hughes, Marianne Moore, and Karl Shapiro.

 Arthur Miller (1915-2005): American playwright.
 The collection represents thirty-four works, including his plays Death of a Salesman (1949) and The Crucible (1953).
 The collection is a near complete archive of Miller's work from 1935 to 1980.
 (See also American Literature.)